PHPOffice/PHPWord/README.md

+# PHPWord

-# PHPWord - OpenXML - Read, Write and Create Word documents in PHP
+__OpenXML - Read, Write and Create Word documents in PHP.__

 PHPWord is a library written in PHP that create word documents.

 No Windows operating system is needed for usage because the result are docx files (Office Open XML) that can be opened by all major office software.

-## Want to contribute?
-Fork us!
+__Want to contribute?__ Fork us!

 ## Requirements

 * PHP version 5.3.0 or higher

-## License
-PHPWord is licensed under [LGPL (GNU LESSER GENERAL PUBLIC LICENSE)](https://github.com/PHPOffice/PHPWord/blob/master/license.md)

 ## Installation